cmrussellRCH/russell-concept-house/studio/README.md

 ## Cloudinary Integration

-This studio uses Cloudinary for image management.
+This studio uses Cloudinary as an asset source for image management.
+When you click the "Select" button on any image field, you'll see Cloudinary as one of the sources alongside the default upload option.

 You'll need:
 - A Cloudinary account
-- Your cloud name, API key, and API secret
+- Your cloud name (found in your Cloudinary dashboard)

+The plugin allows you to:
-- Username and password for the Cloudinary account
+- Browse and select images from your Cloudinary media library
+- Upload new images directly to Cloudinary
+- Use Cloudinary's image transformations

 ## Content Types